-More advanced guidance around PBAC may include references to standards such as OASIS' eXtensible Access Control Markup Language (XACML)vi.
-Such standards can be particularly useful when it is desirable to maintain separation between components of a PBAC system, such as federated systems or when policies are based on sensitive data.
+More advanced guidance around PBAC may include references to standards such as OASIS' eXtensible Access Control Markup Language (XACML)^{vi}.
+Such standards can be particularly useful when it is desirable to maintain separation between components of a PBAC system, such as federated systems, or when policies are based on sensitive data.

 Consider the example of a scientific instrument subject to federal law requiring all users to be either a citizen or legal permanent resident of their country, and additionally with a clean background check performed within the last three years.
-To enforce this policy without sharing citizenship, immigration status, and background check results to the instrument.
-By maintaining separation between policy definition, policy evaluation, and policy enforcement, the managing organization can meet its legal obligations without propagating sensitive user data across the resources it oversees (or, in federated contexts, across organizational boundaries).
+To enforce this policy without exposing sensitive information like citizenship, immigration status, and background check results to the instrument, the managing organization could implement a separation of policy evaluation and policy enforcement such that the source systems for this data send the instrument a compliance status rather than the raw information needed to make a local access decision.
+In federated contexts, similar approaches are useful for reducing sensitive data exchange across organizational boundaries.